 The muppets from Sesame Street are at SeaWorld Orlando this Halloween!

 From 9 September to 31 October on selected nights, be among the first to scream at HOWL-O-SCREAM event.
 With 5 haunted houses, 7 scare zones, 3 terrifying live shows, roaming hoards, and pulse-pounding coasters in the dark, this is going to be one of the scariest experiences you’ve ever been to.

 Make sure you DON’T wear any costumes as it is now allowed.

 Halloween at Fun Spot!

 All the usual fun at Fun Spot America Kissimmee doesn’t disappear for Halloween – you can still ride coasters, bumper cars, go-karts, and more!
-But during spooky season you can also go trick-or-treating every Saturday from 16:00–19:00!
+But during spooky season you can also go trick-or-treating every Saturday and Sunday from 16:00–19:00!

 There’s no fee to join, all you have to do is bring your own trick-or-treating bag and dress for the occasion!
 (No Halloween masks are allowed – and make sure your costume is safe for the rides (ghosts, don’t let your sheet get too long).

 Halloween at Fun Spot America Orlando packs just as much as fun as its Kissimmee cousin, but the treats are a little different!

 Bring your costume and trick-or-treat bag and tuck into spiderweb cotton candy, spooky sundaes, and frightful fries.

 This October, experience the spooky, kooky fun at one of the only Halloween Events in Central Florida!